LuuDanny/LuuDanny.github.io/essays/New-Course.md

 ## Hopes

 Having just transfered over to UH last semester, ICS 314 will be my first upper level ICS course specically related to coding and programming.
-In regards to what I hope I can get out of this class, I hope
+In regards to what I hope I can get out of this class, after looking through the course modules, my goal for this semester is to expand my knoweldge and skill, of which I have very little, into the realm of web development.
+Specically, I would like to learn how to produce a clear, responsive, and user friendly website while also gaining mastery over tools such as React, Meteor, and Bootstrap 5.